 Student satisfaction is influenced by learning methods, teaching quality, curriculum relevance, campus facilities, and institutional support services (Mesta, 2018) and research by Helgesen & Nesset (2007) shows that satisfied students tend to show higher loyalty.
 In addition, research by Chandra et al., (2018) shows a positive and significant influence between service quality and student satisfaction, and there is a positive and significant influence between student satisfaction and student loyalty, and university image has a positive and significant influence on student satisfaction and loyalty.
 So with high loyalty, it encourages increased student trust in the institution and students spontaneously promote by word of mouth about the positive experiences they have had regarding the institution.
-Therefore, increasing student satisfaction can build the organization's reputation.
+Therefore, increasing student satisfaction is very important to maintain a strong brand image because increasing student satisfaction can build the organization's reputation.